Matt Wallner Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is first in MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff leads the league.

-- The White Sox's 4.62 team ERA ranks 25th among all MLB pitching staffs.
+- The White Sox's 4.64 team ERA ranks 25th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (135 total, 1.4 per game).
+- White Sox pitchers combine to surrender the third-most home runs in baseball (139 total, 1.4 per game).

-- His most recent time out came on Saturday against the Atlanta Braves, when the righty threw 5 1/3 innings, surrendering four earned runs while giving up six hits.
+- The righty last appeared on Sunday against the Atlanta Braves, when he threw five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.